OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/iis-maintenance.md

 ## Restart website

-In this example, you will be restarting an IIS Website using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS Website - Restart](https://library.octopus.com/step-templates/6a17bd83-ef96-4c22-b212-91a89ca92fe6/actiontemplate-iis-website-restart).
+In this example, you will restart an IIS Website using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS Website - Restart](https://library.octopus.com/step-templates/6a17bd83-ef96-4c22-b212-91a89ca92fe6/actiontemplate-iis-website-restart).

 To add this step to a runbook: